edinburgh-napier/set09121/lectures/lecture11.md

 # Newton's Second Law of Motion

-- A force applied to an object causes an acceleration in that direction multiplied by the inverse mass of the object.
+- Force produces motion
+    - When a body is acted upon by a force, it accelerates proportionally to its mass and the force applied, towards the direction of the force

 - This is an important calculation, and normally underpins most of the force calculation work in a physics engine.